The cost of eating healthy

 Request your PDF copy of the Cost of Eating Healthy report

-16 per cent of households in the Kingston, Frontenac and Lennox & Addington (KFL&A) area live with food insecurity.
-This equals about 1 in 6 households.
+In 2023, about one in three households in the Kingston, Frontenac and Lennox & Addington (KFL&A) area lived with food insecurity.

 Food insecure households are likely to: